trimstray/the-practical-linux-hardening-guide/README.md

 A few simple rules for this project:

 - this guide does not exhaust everything about Linux hardening
+- it contains the different topics related to hardening (e.g. services)
-- some hardening rules can be done better
+- some hardening rules/descriptions can be done better
 - you can think of it also as a checklist

 Before you start remember:

   > This guide also contains my comments that may be differ from certain industry principles.
 If you are not sure what to do please see [Policy Compliance](#policy-compliance) chapter and think about what you actually do at your server.

 ### The importance of Linux hardening

+Simply speaking, hardening is the process of making a system more secure.
 Out of the box, Linux servers don’t come "hardened" (e.g. with the attack surface minimized).
 It’s up to you to prepare for each eventuality and set up systems to notify you of any suspicious activity in the future.

 You need to harden your system to protect your assets as much as possible.
 Why it's important?
 Please read a great and short article that [explains hardening process](https://linux-audit.com/linux-server-hardening-most-important-steps-to-secure-systems/) step by step by [Michael Boelen](https://michaelboelen.com/).